aviyachki/aviyachki.github.io/content/_index.md

 ## About ODEF

-✨ ODEF is an open-source framework dedicated to enhancing and standardizing detection engineering processes.
+:smile: ODEF is an open-source framework dedicated to enhancing and standardizing detection engineering processes.
 Explore the framework on [GitHub](https://github.com/wealthsimple/odef) ✨

 ## License